paulczar/ci-demo/blog.md

 ### Pull Request

-All new work is done roughly fo in feature branches and Pull Requests are made to  the `development` branch of the git repo which will Jenkins watches using the github pull request plugin (GHPR).
+ All new work is done in feature branches.
+Pull Requests are made to the `development` branch of the git repo which will Jenkins watches using the github pull request plugin (GHPR).
 The development process looks a little something like this:

 ```
 $ git checkout -b s3_for_images
 Switched to a new branch 's3_for_images'
 ```

-Here I added the s3 module and edited the appropriate sections of the ghost code.
-You can see the actual commit [here](https://github.com/paulczar/ci-demo/commit/90afc7ae266343709d7daed40a5f49de862905c5).
+[Here](https://github.com/paulczar/ci-demo/commit/90afc7ae266343709d7daed40a5f49de862905c5) I added the s3 module and edited the appropriate sections of the Ghost code.
+Following the GitHub flow I then created a Pull Request for this new feature.

 ```
 $ git add .